 I teach courses and workshops in creative writing, crime fiction, creative nonfiction, and strategies for writers in writing, revising, publishing, and marketing and promotion.
 I also teach popular fiction writing for the Northwestern University’s MFA in Prose and Poetry and have previously taught at Ball State University, Roosevelt University, Yale Writers’ Workshop, Rocky Mountain Fiction Writers Colorado Gold Conference, Antioch Writers’ Workshop, Chicago Writers Workshop, Midwest Writers Workshop, StoryStudio Chicago, as well as many for many association chapters and meetings.

 Here’s a YouTube sample of me teaching an in-person/online hybrid class!
-(It’s also the one Stephen is talking about, above.)
+(It’s also the one Stephen is talking about, below.)

 Sample talks: